-While you’re not allowed to add copy in the body of the article, the space below the attribution is free real estate.
+While you’re not allowed to add copy in the body of the article, the spaces above the article and below the attribution are free real estate.

 One creative way to use this space is to include a branded sign-off.
 This can be a boilerplate blurb that gets added to every article, or it can be a tailor-made message that speaks to the article’s theme — like a description of your zero-waste policy under a post about reducing your carbon footprint.
 Intros and sign-offs are excellent spaces to include a backlink to another area of your site, including about pages and product pages.

 Showcase the article’s author.